Maria Angela Picco: Beatification

 The beatification process commenced in Parma in September 1945 in an informative process that had been tasked to compile documentation and witness testimonies that could attest to the potential sanctification of Picco.
-Theologians approved her writings as being in line with the magisterium of the faith on 6 June 1963 during the papal sede vacante which would allow for the cause to proceed to the next stage.
+Theologians began the process of evaluating her writings on 24 March 1947, and approved them as being in line with the magisterium of the faith on 6 June 1963.
 The process was ratified in Rome on 14 March 1986 and allowed for the postulation to submit the Positio to the Congregation for the Causes of Saints in 1987 for further assessment.

 On 18 February 1989 she was proclaimed to be Venerable after Pope John Paul II acknowledged that Picco had lived a model life of heroic virtue – both cardinal and theological virtues.

 The process for investigating a miracle attributed to her took place in the Democratic Republic of Congo in Uvira.
 It involved the 25 August 1992 healing of Camillo Talubingi Kingombe.
 The investigation was ratified on 11 October 1996 and all medical documents were sent to the C.C.S. afterwards.
 The Rome-based medical board granted assent to the healing on 3 December 1998 while consulting theologians also approved it on 23 March 1999.
 The C.C.S. followed suit on 1 December 1999 and allowed for John Paul II to voice his approval on the following 20 December.

 Picco was beatified on 7 October 2001.